 5. Not Dressing Appropriately

 While you may want to dress cute and fashionable, having functional and comfortable attire is more important when visiting a theme park.
-There are great fashion choices out there that will allow you to have both, be sure to wear weather-appropriate clothing paired with comfortable shoes that you can walk all day in.
+There are great fashion choices out there that will allow you to have both, be sure to wear weather-appropriate clothing paired with comfortable shoes that you can walk all day in, especially the kids!

 6. Not Making Dining Reservations